 Project-based learning came easy from all the arts and crafts that we had been doing when she was younger.
 So it is natural at this point for her to tackle a project whether it is simple or complex.
 Today after Park Day she said she was in charge of organizing a treasure hunt for next week’s Park Day.
 She brainstormed in the car what she could hide for the kids.
 Two hours latter she had 16 little containers of slime for the kids from the homeschool group and was planning on where in the park they would be hidden.

-Although we didn’t expect her to start reading until seven and a half, we did introduce letters and letter sounds between 5 and 6 years old.
+Although we didn’t expect her to start reading until latter, we did introduce letters and letter sounds between 5 and 6 years old.
 But for the most part, writing was more useful to our daughter than reading.
 While she had virtually zero use for reading when she was 5 or 6 years old, she found useful to make supermarket lists that went like this:

 CHOCOLATE MILK, POPSICLES, LUNCHABLE, COTTON CANDY, EGGS.